Mary-Kalugina/Adaptive-layout-on-HTML-and-CSS/README.md

-<h4>Website layout on HTML and CSS without libraries for three groups of devices: desktop screens, tablets, and smartphones.
+<h4>Website layout on HTML and CSS without using libraries for three groups of devices: desktop screens, tablets, and smartphones.
 </h4>

 Follow to see the layout: https://mary-kalugina.github.io/Adaptive-layout-on-HTML-and-CSS/